Debt to Income Ratio

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly debts.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you've paid your other recurring debts.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Pre-Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Pre-Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how much you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how much you can afford.

 Ward Kilduff Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call at (860) 658-7100.
+Give us a call: (860) 658-7100.

 Got a Question?